 Perpetually prized for its iconic shape and simplistic proportions, the crew cut is one safe, yet stylish haircut.
 To achieve the crew cut, the hair is tapered to the shape of the head, leaving more volume toward the front of the hairline.
 This cut also needs shorter proportions to work, so ensure your barber is neat and tidy with the back and sides.
 Style accordingly with a matte hair product for a modern take on this most identifiable cut.

-The High and Tight needs barely there proportions on the back and sides of the head, and a tad more length up top.
+The high and tight haircut needs barely-there proportions on the back and sides of the head, and a tad more length up top.
 It tends to suit gents with longer face shapes, as its shorter proportions do well not to exaggerate longer dimensions.
-The primary thing you need to remember about the High and Tight is that it really does work much better for gents with straighter hair.
+The primary thing you need to remember about the high and tight is that it really does work much better for gents with straighter hair.
 Curly hair that is styled in this haircut may not work as well, but experiment with lengths and determine the appropriate dimensions to suit your face shape and features if it’s a haircut you are dying to try.

-This haircut is identifiable by its longer proportions up top which are cut horizontally, allowing the taller locks of hair to lay, you guessed it, flat.
+The flat top is identifiable by its longer proportions up top which are cut horizontally, allowing the taller locks of hair to lay, you guessed it, flat.
 Be careful when determining whether this look can work for you.
 It isn’t very office friendly, and it may startle your nan.
 It can, however, be reworked with some good hair products and a little bit of patience.
-Our most important tip when going for this cut is to be seated in a familiar, dependable barber shop.
+Our most important tip when going for this cut is to be seated in a familiar, dependable barbershop.
 You shouldn’t be experimenting with this cut too much, as it can be unforgiving and will make you regret the minute you had it cut for a good few weeks if you do it incorrectly.

 SUBSCRIBE TO OUR NEWSLETTER